jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_2_Lending_Risk_Ensemble_Learner_Walkthrough.md

 # Risky Business Part 2 - Ensemble Learner Walkthrough

 This part is more advanced.
-We'll be a using quarterly data from Lending Club that has way more detailed characteristics for loan applications.
+Performing more *supervised* ML techniques on a complex imbalanced dataset.
+We'll be a using quarterly data from Lending Club that has way more detailed characteristics for loan applications for high or low risk of default.
 Instead of predicting loan default based on resampling data classes, we'll use an ensemlbe-learner, tree-algorithim to breakdown the heavily imbalanced data and make the predictions using the various columns and characteristics of the dataset.
 We will use two decision tree ML algos: an Balanced Random Forest and an Easy Ensemble Classifier.

 ## Imports
 <pre><code>import warnings